jacamo-lang/jacamo-web/readme.md

 Jacamo-web is an interactive programming IDE based on [JaCaMo](http://jacamo.sourceforge.net/), a Multi-Agent System (MAS) Oriented Programming platform.
 The [interactive development]( https://cgi.csc.liv.ac.uk/~lad/emas2019/accepted/EMAS2019_paper_8.pdf) allows making changes on instances of agents, artefacts and organisations, which means that the system can be updated while it is running.

-## Straightforward deploying to Heroku

-1. Fork this repository
-1. Go to heroku website, create an app giving any name to it
-1. On Deploy -> Deployment method choose github
-1. find your fork of 'jacamo-web'
-1. 'Deploy branch'

 ## Running locally

 ### Using a local gradle